sunithasomanna/ODIM/docs/README.md

-# Audit Logging
+# Audit Logs

-Audit logs has information on each API and is stored in the api.log file in odimra logs.
-Each log consists of a priority value followed by the date and time of the log, hostname from which the APIs were sent, user account and role details, API request method and resource, response body, response code and the message.
+Audit logs provide information on each API and is stored in the `api.log` file in `odimra` logs.
+Each log consists of a priority value, date and time of the log, hostname from which the APIs are sent, user account and role details, API request method and resource, response body, response code, and the message.

 **Samples**